 Then along came Dan Harmon who Linda believed for years was her knight in shining armor.
 His 1988 grand jury investigation resulted in the deaths of several witnesses, and by late 1990, Linda realized Harmon had controlled the investigation to cover up his own involvement in the murders.

-Then along came State Police Investigator Barney Phillips, who complained from the onset that he “did not want to have anything to do with the case because I don’t want to step on toes of people I with.”
+Then along came State Police Investigator Barney Phillips, who complained from the onset that he “did not want to have anything to do with the case because I don’t want to step on toes of people I work with.”
 He, in fact, not only did nothing to advance the investigation, Linda and I found reports he fabricated.

 Then along came State Police Detective Don Birdsong.
 No bells went off at the time, but Linda later reflected that his entire effort was at the direction of Harmon.
 When Birdsong withdrew from the case, he was appointed the prestigious position of state police liaison to Governor’s office.